TotallyFred/pyCloudWatcher/README.md

 Please note: I do not have a CW unit with the capacitive rain sensor.
 Mine has the hydreon.
 I can't test anything around these sensors and related parameters.

+## API Documentation
+Once you cloned the repository, install the project with `make install`.

+The python API can be used by simply by importing the main module:
+`import cloudwatcher`

+You will find an example use case of the library in `cwmqtt.py`; a sample script that reads data from a CloudWatcher and publishes it via MQTT.
+Each API call is documented within the source code of this project.

+## Upgrade utility
+`cwupgrade.py` upgrades the microcode of your CloudWatcher.
+Check out `cwupgrade.py --help` for instructions.
+It is rather simple.